|2017 Prioritization Report:

 Comments welcome and encouraged.
-Please mail input to gro.looptnetapsenicidemnull@eciffo with subject line “Comments on ARV Priorities of the MPP – Working Paper”
+Please mail input to gro.looptnetapsenicidemnull@eciffo with subject line “Comments on the 2017 Prioritization Report”

 Current target products and formulations:

 In addition, the MPP is actively monitoring the following four investigational HCV regimens, each with pangenotypic potential: